strugee/gridcontrol/README.md

 - nodejs SPDY server (spdyd)
  - includes HTTPS (by specification)
  - minimal implementation, no optional features used - for example, no resource hinting
+ - support for multiple locales

 #### v3 ####
 - full SPDY implementation - all optional features used, where appropriate
+- plugins system (to modify the interface and functionality)

 [1]: http://ramblingsfromalex.blogspot.com/2012/06/introducing-grid-control.html